vs Python

 process(queue.pop(0))

-Downside while condition: is instantly understood by every programmer and reads exactly as its semantics.
-Its absence is surprising and the workaround is verbose.
-Python also has while ... else (executes when the condition first becomes false without a break), a pattern with no clean equivalent in loft.
+Downside No while True: equivalent — infinite loops require a bounded for range as a workaround.
+No while ... else (executes when the condition becomes false without a break), a Python pattern with no clean equivalent in loft.

 5. Polymorphic enum dispatch vs isinstance